GCOOS/csv2kml-for-gliders-2013-2014/README.md

-This script creates a kml file from csv which is generated from slocum glider sbd/tbd files and contains at least date, latitude and longitude.
+This script creates a kml file from csv that is generated from the slocum glider sbd/tbd files and contains at least date, latitude and longitude.
-Many parameters including line/symbol color in kml can be configured through glider.ini
+Many parameters including line/symbol color for kml can be configured through glider.ini

+This is a part of online materials for [Ocean Solutions Earth Solutions](http://esripress.esri.com/display/index.cfm?fuseaction=display&websiteID=285&moduleID=0).

 This script works on python2.7.
 For Python3, comment out the following line